-CoCounsel costs roughly $100-200 per user per month, but you can't buy it without Westlaw.
+CoCounsel pricing in 2026 is roughly $100-200 per user per month as an add-on, but you usually can't buy it without Westlaw.
 That's the catch.
-Thomson Reuters launched CoCounsel Legal in August 2025 with Deep Research baked in, and it's genuinely the best AI legal research tool available today.
+Thomson Reuters launched CoCounsel Legal in August 2025 with Deep Research baked in, and it's genuinely one of the strongest AI legal research products available today.
 But the bundling strategy means your real cost is Westlaw's subscription ($200-400+/month) plus the CoCounsel add-on — putting your total at $300-600+ per user per month.

 If you're already paying for Westlaw, CoCounsel is a no-brainer add-on.
 If you're not, you need to decide whether the whole bundle is worth 10-20x what standalone AI tools cost.